 Oil Rally: Sustainable or Speculation Driven?

-Oil prices have risen by over 20 percent in the past weeks, with ICE Brent prices topping US$50/bbl.
-Despite supply and demand fundamentals remaining similar to last month (that saw oil prices wane), oil prices seem to have rallied due to political factors.
-Speculation that the oil cartel OPEC will come to a uniform decision to free productivity levels has been rife.
+Oil prices have risen in the past weeks, with ICE Brent prices topping US$50/bbl briefly.
+Despite supply and demand fundamentals remaining similar to last month (when oil prices waned), oil prices seem to have rallied due to political factors.
+Speculation that the oil cartel OPEC will come to a uniform decision to freeze productivity levels has been rife.
 Due to the complexity and various national interests involved, a cautious approach must be adopted as to the likelihood over such a freeze, particularly since such promises have come and gone previously in the year.

 Producers in the oil and gas producer industry are continuing to refocus and reposition themselves.
 The Dutch oil and gas sector, like other parts of the world oil ecosystem, has been impacted by the current price levels.
 Lower oil prices are expected to persist in the near future and hence are still exerting heavy pressure the bottom line of oil producing entities.
-The Dutch energy industry has a reputation for its entrepreneurial and exploratory nature.
-This is seen in two dimensions: both within the business strategy and the organization structure.
+The Dutch energy industry has a reputation for its entrepreneurial and exploratory nature, both within the business strategy and the organization structure.

-On the business strategy side, we see a greater share of the revenue coming from the Maintenance and Asset integrity related activities versus new build / capex driven projects.
+On the business strategy side, we see more activity coming from the Maintenance and Asset integrity related activities versus new build / capex driven projects.
 Additionally, we see active forays into new business areas of decommissioning and off-shore wind.
-The cost costs levels for off-shore wind has reduced, driven by imbalance in oil and gas supply and demand which has resulted in decrease in the overall cost across the network.
+The cost costs levels for off-shore wind has reduced, driven by imbalance in oil and gas supply and demand, which has resulted in a decrease in the overall cost across the network.
 In addition government and financial support is enabling increased development of off-shore wind assets.

 On the organization structure side, companies have been shedding excess capacity in a manner similar to ‘peeling the onion’.
 The easier and outer layers have already been shed.
 There is a revised focus on taking tougher decisions and repositioning capabilities aligned with new market opportunities and offerings.